 Weather-sealing and image stabilization are included.
 In addition, the lens's native minimum focusing distance is retained with extenders in use, and that means the maximum magnification value is multiplied by the extender's multiplier, a significant improvement.

 With the RF 1.4x behind the RF 800 L, image sharpness is decreased moderately.
-With the effects of diffraction becoming more apparent, stopping down 1 stop to f/11 will likely show little or no improvement in sharpness.
-Expect the 1.4x III to add a slight amount of barrel distortion but not affect lateral CA.
+Though the effects of diffraction become more apparent at f/11, stopping down 1 stop to f/11 shows some sharpness improvement.
+The RF 1.4x adds a tiny amount of barrel distortion but does not affect lateral CA.

-As always, the image sharpness hit with the 2x is stronger than with the 1.4x, and 1600mm f/11 results will be rather soft.
-The results at f/16, with the softening effects of diffraction becoming significant, will not be good.
-The 2x will likely increase lateral CA and slightly increase barrel distortion.
+As always, the image sharpness hit with the 2x is stronger than with the 1.4x, and 1600mm f/11 results are quite soft.
+The results at f/16, despite the softening effects of diffraction becoming significant, are noticeable better.
+The 2x increases lateral CA and slightly increases barrel distortion.

-The with-extender autofocus performance on the Canon EOS R-series cameras should be remarkably good.
-Typically, low light AF performance is decreased modestly with extenders reducing the maximum aperture, with focus hunting not unlikely at these apertures.
+Extenders, especially 2x extenders, reduce AF speed, but the RF 800 with-extender autofocus performance on the Canon EOS R-series cameras remains remarkably good, even with a strongly defocused starting focus distance.
+Typically, low light AF performance is decreased modestly with extenders reducing the maximum aperture, with focus hunting more frequent at these apertures.

 Improvements in manufacturing processes get some of the credit for the light weight strength, and fascinating is the use of a new carbon-reinforced magnesium alloy.
 "The high level of fluidity in this material enables injection molding (thixomolding) for a thin walled formation.
 For example, with the first group lens barrel on the 400mm model, we were able to achieve a barrel thickness of 0.8mm via injection molding, for a base that is 20% thinner than previous models, maintaining sufficient strength and lightness.
 The carbon-reinforced magnesium alloy is also used for the tripod base plate and the exterior of the barrel."
 [Canon]

-As lens size increases, the difficulty to maintain precision increases, and attention to detail has been shown in this lens design.
+As lens size increases, the difficulty of maintaining precision increases, and attention to detail has been shown in this lens design.

 This lens's switches are mostly recessed, with just enough raised surface to be usable with gloves on.
 Note that the IS ON/OFF switch is raised in the center vs. both sides for tactile differentiation.